 The Education & Training Center serves as a training site for doctoral interns, postdoctoral fellows, and doctoral level practicum trainees.
 Families seek services to address many concerns, including behavioral disorders, school/academic problems, parent-child relational problems, adjustment to parental separation or divorce, grief/loss issues, abuse or neglect, and/or to fulfill requirements for diversionary programs.
 Family and individual (only ages 18-22) therapy services are offered to families and youth up to age 22 utilizing brief therapy models.
 Younger children, between the ages of 2 and 8, may also receive Parent-Child Interaction Therapy (PCIT).
 Parenting is also offered in individual and group formats.
-In addition, psychological evaluations may be provided to youth already involved in the agency's clinical services.
+In addition, psychological evaluations may be provided to youth already involved in the agency's clinical services or referred through select agency partners.

 The Education & Training Center trainees and staff are also responsible for developing and implementing trainings, workshops, and community outreach activities and are approved to offer continuing education units to licensees in various mental health and nursing disciplines.
-Trainings are provided to schools, community agencies, as well as Bachelor's level counselors and Master's level therapists from the other Youth Services outpatient offices located throughout the county.
+Trainings are provided to schools, community agencies, as well as Bachelor's level counselors, Master's level therapists, and Psychologists from Youth Services offices located throughout the county.